Communication with Society

 Monetary Contributions

-The DIC Group’s monetary contributions in fiscal year 2021 amounted to approximately ¥34 million.
-In Japan, monetary contributions included a designated donation of roughly ¥9 million to support education and research, and around ¥11 million to specified public service promotion corporations and for other social contribution–related purposes.
+The DIC Group’s monetary contributions in fiscal year 2022 amounted to approximately ¥101 million.
+This represents a significant increase from the previous fiscal year attributable to the provision of assistance for humanitarian support for Ukrainian refugees.
+Monetary contributions in Japan consisted of a designated donation of around ¥12 million to support education and research and approximately ¥49 million to specified public service promotion corporations and for other social contribution–related purposes.
 The Group made no contributions to political organizations during the period.

 Participation in Industry Organizations

 In its capacity as a manufacturer of fine chemicals, the DIC Group participates in a variety of activities as a member of key industry organizations, including providing specialized information, conducting investigations and collecting materials.
-In Japan, the Group is a member of organizations ranging from the JCIA, the Keidanren (Japan Business Federation), the Japan Dyestuff and Industrial Chemicals Association (JDICA), the Japan Thermosetting Plastics Industry Association (JTPIA) and the Japan Printing Ink Makers Association (JPIMA) to the Global Compact Network Japan (GNCJ).
-In fiscal year 2021, expenditures for participation in various external activities (membership dues) across the entire global DIC Group amounted to approximately ¥158 million.
+In Japan, the Group is a member of organizations ranging from the Japan Chemical Industry Association (JCIA), the Keidanren (Japan Business Federation), the Japan Dyestuff and Industrial Chemicals Association (JDICA), the Japan Thermosetting Plastics Industry Association (JTPIA) and the Japan Printing Ink Makers Association (JPIMA) to the Global Compact Network Japan (GCNJ).
+In fiscal year 2022, expenditures for participation in various external activities (membership dues) across the global DIC Group amounted to approximately ¥161 million.